flame-engine/flame/doc/game.md

   return GameWidget(
     game: game,
     overlayBuilderMap: {
-      "PauseMenu": (ctx) {
+      'PauseMenu': (ctx) {
-        return Text("A pause menu");
+        return Text('A pause menu');
       },
     },
   );
 }
 ```

-The order in which the overlays are declared in the `overlayBuilderMap` defines which overlay
+The order in which the overlays are declared in the `overlayBuilderMap` defines which order the
-will be rendered first.
+overlays will be rendered.

 Here you can see a
 [working example](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/widgets/overlay.dart)